eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 Text

 This attribute specifies any configuration data for the PSMX instance.This has no meaning in CycloneDDS itself, and its parsing is deferred to thePSMX implementation.

 The default value is: `<empty>`

-##### //CycloneDDS/Domain/General/Interfaces/PubSubMessageExchange[@forbiddenTopics]
-Text

-A comma-separated list of topics that should never use this psmx.Mutually exclusive with onlyForTopics.

-The default value is: `<empty>`